Italy is dolce vita, Tuscany or fabulous Rome. It’s impossible to inventory its treasures, really, Italy has massive weapons of seduction

 To get close to this treasure of culture and history, you have to get lost from North to South, not once, but several times.
 You can walk around Venice for a whole month and continually discover new things.
 To create deep links with Italy, you have to go where no one goes, spend time in the silence of the villages, observe assiduously, look for the root, the source.

 Italy sings, shouts and is silent

-Italy is a country that confesses but does not confess anything.
 Italy gives everything in appearance but does not deliver its soul.
 It is multiple, changing, at the same time hot and cold, heavy and light.
 This country is in turn a prisoner of its tradition and capable of madness.
-Italy lives up to our dreams and, if we are not careful to understand it, to our disappointments as well.
+Italy lives up to our dreams and, if we are not able to understand it, to our disappointments as well.